BentengMa/clinical-data/README.md

-# Any question about this project, please contact with me.
+# Please contact me if you have any questions
 This is the code of